-WordPress security is certainly not a glamorous topic, and it’s easy to put off and put off…until the day arrives that your site is down and you have no easy way to put it back up.
+WordPress security is certainly not a glamorous topic.
+It’s easy to put off and put off…until your site is down and you have no easy way to put it back up.
 Then, WordPress security becomes the hottest topic in your world!

-Detect – once your shields are up, you still need to know when the wolves are at the door trying to get in, because they’re crafty, you know, with all their huffing and puffing, and won’t quit until they find a way to blow your house down
+- Detect – once your shields are up, you still need to know when the wolves are at the door trying to get in.
+Because they’re crafty, you know, with all their huffing and puffing.
+They won’t quit until they find a way to blow your house down.

-Recover – should the worst happen, you want a quick and easy recovery plan that you understand and that works
+- Recover – should the worst happen, you want a quick and easy recovery plan.
+One that you understand and that works.

 But before we dive in…

-So…60 percent of all websites built like that are built using WordPress.
+So…60 percent of all websites using a CMS use WordPress.
 That’s a LOT of websites!